shuyaoli/shuyaoli.github.io/content/_index.md

 #### Research
 My research interests are in optimization and machine learning theory.
 I currently focus on developing machine learning algorithms that uphold various forms of robustness.

-Here is a list of my publications.
+Here is a list of my publications:

 - **Robust Second-Order Nonconvex Optimization and Its Application to Low Rank Matrix Sensing**